austinclem1/spotify2youtube/README.md

 **Disclamer: This is a tech demo, there are some missing features as this was mainly a learning experience**

-[Here is a video](http://localhost:3000) demonstrating the app in action.

 ### What I learned:
 - Using RESTful APIs
 - Oauth2 authentication